junwei890/container/README.md

 ## Fin
 After completing this project, I had a better understanding of how containers work, I also had a deeper understanding of the inner workings of the Linux operating system (its filesystem, privilege and resource management).

-This project has sparked newfound interests that I would like to explore further, like what exactly are syscalls?
-This could be something I learn about in a future project, maybe writing a kernel from scratch?